spectral-compute/scale-docs/docs/manual/compiler/inline-ptx.md

 # Inline PTX support

-SCALE accepts inline PTX `asm` blocks in CUDA programs and will attempt to compile it for AMD along with the rest of your program.
+Inline PTX `asm` blocks in CUDA programs are parsed by the SCALE compiler to produce useful diagnostics.
+When building for non-NVIDIA targets, the `asm` is then converted to LLVM IR and compiled with the rest of the program.

+The practical effect is that inline PTX is now a first-class part of the language, with porability and compiler diagnostics.

 ## Wave64 considerations

-A small number of PTX instructions depend on the warp size of the GPU being used.
-Since all NVIDIA GPUs and many AMD ones have a warp size of 32, much code implicitly relies on this.
-As a result, issues can appear when targeting wave64 devices.
+Some PTX instructions depend on the warp size of the target GPU.
+Since most GPUs have a warp size of 32, many programs assume the warp size is always 32, presenting issues when compiling for GPUs that are different.

 SCALE provides several tools and compiler warnings to help you write portable PTX code.
-In most cases only small tweaks are required to get things working.
-Since so little PTX actually depends on the warp size, most projects are unaffected by the issues documented in this section.
-Nevertheless, it is useful to adjust your code to be warp-size-agnostic, since doing so can be done with no downsides.
+Small tweaks that do not break compatibility with NVIDIA's compiler are all that is typically required to get things working.

 ### Querying warp size

-PTX defines the `WARP_SZ` global constant which can be used to access the warp size directly.
-It's a compile-time constant in nvidia's implementation as well as in SCALE, so there is no cost to using this and doing arithmetic with it (like with `warpSize` in CUDA code).
+PTX defines the `WARP_SZ` global constant which can be used to access the warp size.
+It's a compile-time constant, so there is no cost to using this and doing arithmetic with it (like with `warpSize` in CUDA code).

 ### Lanemask inputs

-The length of lanemask operands on instructions will always have a number of bits equal to the warp size on the target GPU.
+Lanemask operands will always have a number of bits equal to the warp size of the GPU.
 For example, when compiling for a wave64 GPU, the lanemask argument to `shfl.sync` is a `b64`, not `b32`.

 The following rules are applied to help detect problems with such operands:

-- If a non-constant lanemask operand is used, and its bit-length is <= the warp size, an error is raised.
+- If a non-constant lanemask operand is used, and its bit-length is `<=` the warp size, an error is raised.
-- If a constant lanemask operand is used with no 1-bits in the high 32 bits, while compiling for a wave64 architecture, a warning is raised (which can be disabled).
+- If a constant lanemask operand is used with no 1-bits in the high half, while compiling for a wave64 architecture, a warning is raised (which can be disabled).
 This catches the common case of hardcoded lanemasks like `0xFFFFFFFF` which will typecheck as `b64`, but will probably not do what you want.

-In the common case where you want an all-ones lanemask, the most convenient thing to do is write `-1` instead of `0xFFFFFFFF`: this will give you the correct number of 1-bits in all cases, including on nvidia platforms.
+In the common case where you want an all-ones lanemask, the most convenient thing to do is write `-1` instead of `0xFFFFFFFF`: this will give you the correct number of 1-bits, and is accepted by both SCALE and NVIDIA nvcc.

 ### The `c` argument to `shfl` instructions